How Much Does a Persian Cat Cost? 2025 Price Guide

 Food

-Many factors must be considered for the diet of your Persian: his activity, his lifestyle, if he is sterilized or not, his age, etc. The data below are indicative and should be adjusted according to the nutritional needs of your animal:
+Many factors must be considered for the diet of your Persian: their activity, their lifestyle, if they sterilized or not, their age, etc. The data below are indicative and should be adjusted according to the nutritional needs of your animal:

 If premium kibbles seem three times more expensive at the time of purchase, the daily quantities in weight are much lower.
 Plan $20 per month at a minimum for superior quality kibble.